edlink/docs/api/v2.0/errors-warnings.md

 Like errors, every warning returned by the API will include a `$code` and `$description` field to aid you in remedying the problem.

 Warnings can be included in any API response, including errors.
 We recommend that you monitor all responses for warnings.
+They appear in the following format:

 ```json
 {